10 Employee Performance Goals Examples for Leaders

 6. Building Trust

 Trust among leaders and teams is essential for effective writing, setting, and achieving performance goals.
 You build trust by being transparent about elements of a good work environment such as working hours, performance expectations, compensation, the status of projects, keeping people accountable, and more.

-The Roles & Responsibilities Chart helps you create a clear way for your team members to see the details of roles and responsibilities and understand how their performance is measured.
+The Responsibilities Chart helps you create a clear way for your team members to see the details of roles and responsibilities and understand how their performance is measured.
 This can help everyone communicate effectively, collaborate harmoniously, and build trust.

 Create Your Employee Performance Goals on Ninety